JiahanLiu/ImageRecognFPGA/verilog_code/README.md

 Every port means the same thing as LAB3 except that the name changed from sha to nn for all of them.<br/>
 Except nn_layer_nums.
 THis should be the number of total layer we are going to have.<br/><br/>

-For this verilog code, make sure we have more than 3 layers total!!!!!!<br/>
+For this verilog code, make sure we have more than 3 layers total!!!!!!!!! <br/>
+One for input, one for final output, and at least one for the hidden layer <br/>